-Our success depends, and will likely continue to depend, upon our ability to hire, and our ability to retain the services of our current executive officers, principal consultants and others, including N. Anthony Coles, M.D., our Chairperson and Chief Executive Officer, Abe Ceesay, our President, Scott Akamine, our Chief Legal Officer, Mark Bodenrader, our Chief Accounting Officer and Interim Chief Financial Officer, Ken DiPietro, our Chief Human Resources Officer, John Renger, Ph.D., our Chief Scientific Officer, Raymond Sanchez, M.D., our Chief Medical Officer and Kathleen Tregoning, our Chief Corporate Affairs Officer.
-Our executive officers may terminate their employment with us at any time.
-The loss of their services might impede the achievement of our research and development objectives.
+Our success depends, and will likely continue to depend, upon our ability to hire, and our ability to retain the services of our executive officers and other key employees within our organization.
+Our executive officers and other key employees may terminate their employment with us at any time.
+The loss of their services might impede the achievement of our operational and strategic objectives.